elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 ### Elastic Load Balancer (ELB)

-Elastic Load Balancer (ELB) can be attached directly to lambda, without the use of API Gateway.
-In this case the `event` object will be structured differently.
+An Application Load Balancer (ALB) -- a type of ELB -- can be targeted directly to lambda.

 The agent should use the information in the request and response objects to fill the HTTP context (`context.request` and `context.response`) fields in the